Nevada-Bioinformatics-Center/snakemake_fastqc_mothur/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.2.1-brightgreen.svg)](https://snakemake.bitbucket.io)

-This workflow performs basecalling using GUPPY in GPU mode with a given input PROJECT directory of fast5 files.
+This workflow  takes the output from the GUPPY workflow and runs fastqc, multiqc, and mothur.

 ## Authors